Content Studio: How do I create game score graphics for my display

 • For team logos, name the logo by the team name, but you must be sure that the team names are entered in to the All Sport Console with the same spelling.

-• If you don't want to see a white background behind your images, make sure to save them as a .PNG to preserve the transparent background.
+• Save them as a .PNG to preserve the transparent background.

 GIPElements.jpg